 **Some things this year will be "passive consent" to avoid exchanging hard copies of papers, so it is important that you review materials posted here or sent home and notify your child's teacher if you have any concerns or objections.**

-Required Materials for English 9: 1 subject notebook with lined paper, 1" binder with dividers, writing utensils, Independent Reading book, Chromebook issued by school
+Materials for English 9: 1 subject notebook with lined paper, 1" binder with dividers, writing utensils, independent reading book, Chromebook issued by school

-Recommended Materials for English 9: Post-it notes (any size is fine) for annotating, Highlighter, Folder for loose papers or homework transportation (so you don't have to take home your entire binder), an agenda to write down assignments, a library card-- I am working on this with the Centre County library currently.
-Please check back or with your student at the start of school for more information
+Suggested Materials for English 9: Post-it notes (any size is fine) for annotating, highlighter, pocket folder for loose papers or homework transportation (so you don't have to take home your entire binder), an agenda to write down assignments and due dates, a library card-- I am working on this with the Centre County library currently.
+Please check back or with your student at the start of school for more information.

-PARENTS: I have been teaching for about 8 years now and I HIGHLY recommend students use an agenda of some sort to track their assignments.
+PARENTS: In the years that I have been teaching both middle and high school, I have found some sound strategies that help students stay organized and adjust to the demands of multiple subjects, teachers, and classroom changes.
+I HIGHLY recommend students use an agenda of some sort to track their assignments.
 Most think they don't need it, but many times students run into trouble when it comes to homework and meeting deadlines when they get to the high school.
 This tool is something many adults use, and I HIGHLY ENCOURAGE you to have your 9th grader begin to use one right from the start of the year.
+A paper copy, a Google Calendar, or even Google Keep notes can be used for this.
+Your students might already be familiar with these tools, so check in with them to see what might work best to suit their needs.